skipperbent/simple-php-router/demo-project/README.md

 ## Installation

-- Navigate to the `demo-project` folder in terminal and run `composer install`.
+- Navigate to the `demo-project` folder in terminal and run `composer update` to install the latest version.
 - Point your webserver to `demo-project/public`.

 ### Setting up Nginx